inkVerb/verb/ink/help/adddomain.md

     - SSL/Letsencrypt configs, needed *before* the SSL certs are obtained
     - OpenDKIM records and keys
     - Email domain in PostfixAdmin
-    - Framework to add subdomains via `add subdomain`
+    - Framework to add subdomains via `ink add subdomain`
+  - To obtain certs, such as after adding subdomains, run `ink cert do
-- `ink add domain -d inkisaverb.com -a multi`
+- `ink add domain -d inkisaverb.com -m`
-  - Does everything same as above, but automatically installs a Letsencrypt multi certs for only this domain
+  - Does everything same as above, but automatically installs Letsencrypt certs, but allows for multiple subdomains to be added to the same cert in the future
+    - Meaning that that, if there are subdomains for this domain, they will not appear in this domain's SSL cert
-    - This is achieved by creating a self-destructing cron task called digdomain-DOMAIN, which runs "donjon/digdomain.sh inkisaverb.com multi" every 5 minutes
+    - This is achieved by creating a self-destructing `cron` task called digdomain-DOMAIN, which runs `donjon/digdomain.sh inkisaverb.com multi` every 5 minutes
   - `ink cert` will not be able to nor need to run for this domain after using this option, unless running `ink cert undo` first
+- `ink add domain -d inkisaverb.com -s`
+  - Does everything same as above, but automatically installs Letsencrypt certs, but allows for multiple subdomains to be added to the same cert in the future
+    - Meaning that that, if there are subdomains for this domain, they will not appear in this domain's SSL cert
+    - This is achieved by creating a self-destructing `cron` task called digdomain-DOMAIN, which runs `donjon/digdomain.sh inkisaverb.com multi` every 5 minutes
+  - `ink cert` will not be able to nor need to run for this domain after using this option, unless running `ink cert undo` first
-- `ink add domain -d inkisaverb.com -a wild`
+- `ink add domain -d inkisaverb.com -w`
-  - Does everything same as above, but automatically installs a Certbot wildcard certs for this domain
+  - Does everything same as above, but automatically installs Certbot wildcard certs for this domain
-    - This is achieved by creating a self-destructing cron task called digdomain-DOMAIN, which runs "donjon/digdomain.sh inkisaverb.com wild" every 5 minutes
+    - This is achieved by creating a self-destructing `cron` task called digdomain-DOMAIN, which runs `donjon/digdomain.sh inkisaverb.com wild` every 5 minutes
   - `ink cert` will not be able to nor need to run for this domain after using this option, unless running `ink cert undo` first